KatrinaCloyd/katrina-cloyd-portfolio/README.md

-## Portfolio Site for Katrina Cloyd
+## ARCHIVE 2020 - Portfolio Site for Katrina Cloyd

 Frontend software engineer with fullstack experience, who also loves design and to make things look good.